algorandfoundation/algokit-subscriber-py/docs/index.md

 To understand how the indexer behaviour works to know if you are likely to generate a lot of transactions it's worth understanding the architecture of the indexer catchup; indexer catchup runs in two stages:

-1. **Pre-filtering**: Any filters that can be translated to the [indexer search transactions endpoint](https://dev.algorand.co/reference/rest-apis/indexer/#lookuptransaction).
-This query is then run between the rounds that need to be synced and paginated in the max number of results (1000) at a time until all of the transactions are retrieved.
+1. **Pre-filtering**: Any filters that can be translated to the [indexer search transactions endpoint](https://dev.algorand.co/reference/rest-api/indexer/operations/searchfortransactions/).
+This query is then run between the rounds that need to be synced and paginated in the max number of results (1000) at a time until all the transactions are retrieved.
 This ensures we get round-based transactional consistency.
 This is the filter that can easily explode out though and take a long time when using indexer catchup.
 For avoidance of doubt, the following filters are the ones that are converted to a pre-filter:
    - `sender` (single value)
    - `receiver` (single value)
    - `type` (single value)
    - `note_prefix`
    - `app_id` (single value)
    - `asset_id` (single value)
+   -  `min_amount` and `max_amount` when their value is less than 2 ** 53 - 1 and
-   - `min_amount` (and `type = pay` or `assetId` provided)
+      - `min_amount` when `type = pay` or `asset_id` provided
-   - `max_amount` (and `maxAmount < Number.MAX_SAFE_INTEGER` and `type = pay` or (`assetId` provided and `minAmount > 0`))
+      - `max_amount` when `type = pay` or (`asset_id` provided and `min_amount > 0`)
 2. **Post-filtering**: All remaining filters are then applied in-memory to the resulting list of transactions that are returned from the pre-filter before being returned as subscribed transactions.

 ## Entry points